1. Will facemasks have to be worn?

 If your child is fully vaccinated they do not need to quarantine as long as they do not have any COVID-19 symptoms.
 We strongly recommend that they receive a COVID-19 test within 3-5 days after the last contact and be masked in public for at least 14 days from the last contact.

-If unvaccinated, your child will be directed to quarantine for 10 days and you should contact the school and your health provider if symptoms develop.
-Any student who is ill and/or is quarantining should isolate as much as possible and be masked around other family members to proactively prevent any potential virus spread.
+If unvaccinated, your child will be directed to quarantine for 10 days from the last date of exposure or after 7 days with a documented negative COVID test result at day 5 or later.
+For either quarantine period continue daily symptom monitoring through day 14 after last exposure.
+If any symptoms develop you should contact the school and your health provider.
+The ill or quarantining individual should isolate as much as possible and be masked around other family members to proactively prevent any potential virus spread.

 10. Will we be provided the names of any children or staff that are sick?